|

 The bed of the San Antonio River as it usually looks.
 This photo was

-from left).
+taken just a short distance downstream from The Blue Hole.
 The Olmos Basin in which the City of San Antonio grew up

 probably had as many springs as any place in the world.
 They are all